Chief Judge Anthony Rondolino to Design Plan For More Court Proceedings; Courthouses Remain Open

 10. Hearings on petitions for extraordinary writs as necessary to protect constitutional rights.

 11. Proceedings related to a violation of quarantine or isolation, a violation of an order to limit travel, a violation of public or private building closures, and a violation of a curfew.
-(On March 27, Judge Rondolino ordered that anyone who is arrested on a misdemeanor violation of the coronavirus quarantine will be held without bond at the jails in Pinellas and Pasco counties.
-Click here for the order.
-Sixth Judicial Circuit Administrative Order 2020-009)
+(On March 27, Judge Rondolino ordered that anyone who is arrested on a misdemeanor violation of the coronavirus quarantine will be held without bond at the jails in Pinellas and Pasco counties.)

-While conducting these mission-critical proceedings, judges shall employ all methods practicable to minimize risk of COVID-19 exposure to the individuals involved in the proceedings and to the general public.
+While conducting these mission-critical proceedings, judges have employed all methods practicable to minimize risk of COVID-19 exposure to the individuals involved in the proceedings and to the general public, including social distancing.
 All persons are requested to avoid unnecessary attendance for such essential proceedings.

 Anyone Arrested For Violating Quarantine To Be Held Without Bond

 Anyone who is arrested on a misdemeanor violation of the coronavirus quarantine will be held without bond at the jails in Pinellas and Pasco counties, according to an administrative order signed by Anthony Rondolino, chief judge of the Sixth Judicial Circuit, on March 27, 2020.

 Judge Rondolino’s order comes after the Florida Supreme Court instructed all judges in the state to take judicial steps related to any violation of orders governing quarantine or isolation, limits on travel, the closures of public and private buildings, and curfews, that have been put into effect after the governor declared a statewide public health emergency at the beginning of this month.